mrled/biblemunger/readme.markdown

     - How to test CherryPy apps without running the full server: https://bitbucket.org/Lawouach/cherrypy-recipes/src/1a27059966e962be52b2abd91e9709c3ee63cf2d/testing/unit/serverless/test.py?at=default&fileviewer=file-view-default
 - Handle results page
     - I don't like pagination, but that is a naive solution to the current problem of very large pages if you try to text-replace on "the"
+    - Idea from Ben: use infinite scrolling, but also provide metrics like "X of Y results have been loaded" and a button to load all remaining verses
 - Add a reading mode to the app
     - This mode just reads the bible, can go directly to books/chapters/verses, whatever
 - Allow creating a filter for all operations